l4rzy/biru/CONTRIBUTING.md

 ## Getting Started

-These instructions will get you a brief view of how to set up development environment to contribute to this project
+These instructions will get you a brief view of how to set up development environment to contribute to this project.

 ### Disclaimer